theoracle09/Weather-Station/readme.md

 ```
 MQTT_USER="username"
 MQTT_PASSWORD="password"
+MQTT_HOST="host ip"
+MQTT_PORT=1883
 ```

 Replace username and password with the credentials for your MQTT server.
+Add your MQTT host IP.
+The default port is 1883, so if yours is different change it here.

 ## Running Script When Pi Starts